BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

    to about 0.9.
 This'll give the *brush mask* a softer edge.
 #.
 If you test again, you'll notice the fade doesn't seem to have much
    effect.
 This has to do with the spacing of the dabs: The closer they are together, the harder the line is.
-By default this is 0.1, which is a bit low.
+By default, this is 0.1, which is a bit low.
 If you set it to 10 and test, you'll see what kind of effect spacing has.
 The
    :ref:`Auto <option_spacing>`
-   tickbox changes the way the spacing is calculated, and Auto Spacing with a value of 0.8 is the best value for inking brushes.
+   checkbox changes the way the spacing is calculated, and Auto Spacing with a value of 0.8 is the best value for inking brushes.
 Don't forget that you can use right-click to type in a value.
 #.
 Now, when you test, the fade seems to have a normal effect... except
    on the really small sizes, which look pixelly.
-To get rid of that, tick the anti-aliasing check box.
+To get rid of that, check the anti-aliasing check box.
 If you test again, the lines should be much nicer now.

 Saving the new Brush